 5. Seagate Portable Hard Drive

 If you’re trigger happy with your camera’s ‘take-photo’ button or have decided to use some of your trip time to finally write your memoirs, you’re going to want a portable external hard-drive.
-In fact, it’s an advisable travel gadget for anyone packing a laptop and camera.
+In fact, it’s advisable for anyone packing a laptop and camera.
 Not only will it help you keep your laptop clean and fast running (you can store your music, photos and movies on the drive), it helps you follow the 3-2-1 rule for backups i.e. that you should keep 3 copies in at least 2 different formats with at least 1 copy online.
 (Yeah…I kind of follow that rule myself…sometimes.)

 I like my Seagate because the hard drive is sleek looking, pretty robust (I now have it in a lightweight neoprene case, but didn’t for a whole year and it’s accepted bumps and knocks well), super small (smaller than my hand) and lightweight.